WJZ-TV: News operation

 WJZ-TV presently broadcasts 44 hours, 55 minutes of locally produced newscasts each week (with 7 hours, 35 minutes each weekday, four hours on Saturdays and three hours on Sundays).

 Soon after Westinghouse bought WJZ-TV, it significantly beefed up the station's news department.
 On October 12, 1957, WJZ-TV cameraman John Kelly filmed a motion picture of the final stage of Sputnik 1's rocket crossing the pre-dawn sky of Baltimore, featured in a half-hour special program on Sputnik, broadcast that evening by Westinghouse sister station WBZ-TV in Boston.
 Within a few years, it passed WMAR-TV for second place.
 Like the other Group W stations, WJZ-TV adopted the Eyewitness News format pioneered at Philadelphia sister station KYW-TV.
 By the early 1970s, WJZ-TV had passed WBAL-TV for first place—a lead it held for over 30 years.
 Around 2001, however, WBAL-TV passed WJZ-TV for first place in all evening timeslots, though WJZ-TV still placed a strong second.
 However, in the official November 2009 Nielsen ratings sweeps period, the first since the debut of The Jay Leno Show (which aired on WBAL-TV), WJZ-TV returned to a dominant position at 11 p.m. for the first time since the early 2000s.
 Both stations spent the next two years in a virtual dead heat in the late news.
 Since the November 2011 Nielsen sweeps period, WJZ has regained the lead in all news time slots in both total households and the critical 25–54 demographic; however, WBAL remains a strong second.
 It has been one of CBS's strongest O&Os ever since the 1995 affiliation switch.

 WJZ-TV was the first station in Baltimore to hire a full-time consumer reporter, as well as the first station to organize an investigative reporting team.
 In 1965, shortly after it adopted the Eyewitness News format, Wiley Daniels became the first African-American anchor in Baltimore.
 He worked alongside Jerry Turner, one of the most popular anchormen in Baltimore television history.
-Al Sanders succeeded Daniels in 1977; he and Turner were the top news team until Turner succumbed to esophageal cancer.
-Denise Koch succeeded Turner upon his death in 1987; she remains at the anchor desk alongside Vic Carter, who succeeded Sanders following the latter's death in 1995.
+Al Sanders was paired with Turner in 1977; he and Turner were the top news team until Turner succumbed to esophageal cancer.
+Denise Koch succeeded Turner upon his death in 1988; she remains at the anchor desk.
+Vic Carter succeeded Sanders following the latter's death in 1995.